Understanding how much it will cost to open your coffee shop

 If you look at the difference between these approximates closely, you would also see that there is not a very big gap between building a drive-through, and a walk-in coffee shop.
 It’s because the equipment, which is the largest expense in a coffee shop, remains mostly the same in both setups.

 The main difference in cost between a drive-through and walk-in cafe is your real estate, operating area, team size, as well as your furniture and fixtures.
 At the same time, it’s important to note that even these approximates could vary depending upon the size and location of your new coffee shop.
-Operating as a franchise could also affect these costs further.
+Operating as a franchise could also affect these costs further (the cost of royalties and the cost of franchise POS software will be added to the total cost).

 Finding the best space for your coffeeshop